How much does a Switchblade® cost?

 We are now only months away from first flight.

-We expect to have the Samson Builder Assist assembly line ready about 12 months from first flight.
+We expect to have the Samson Builder Assist assembly line ready about 18 months after first flight.

 What about insurance?